Garden waste collection service

 Fortnightly collections will continue until the week commencing 10 December 2018.

 This service is for all grass cuttings, cut flowers, hedge clippings, weeds, twigs and prunings.
-We cannot recycle garden waste that is put in your waste bins, so by collecting garden waste separately, we can recycle it, rather than it being sent for incineration.
+We cannot recycle garden waste that is put in your waste bins.
+By collecting garden waste separately, we can recycle it, rather than it being sent for incineration.

 Frequently asked questions

 We will send you this information with your sacks.
 If you are a returning customer and reusing your existing sacks, you will be notified by email or post.
 If you are paying at the Civic Offices the Customer Advisor will advise you of your collection dates.
 You can also find out from our webpage 'When are my bins collected?'.

 - Where should I put my sacks for collection?

 Sacks should be placed on the edge of your property at the point nearest to the public highway.
 This could be at the end of your path or driveway or the end of a communal path or driveway.
 This is where it joins the public highway (the pavement or roadway).
 Your sacks should be out for collection by 7am on your collection day and left out until 8pm of that day.